cdelker/ziaplot/docs/xyplot.rst

     y3 = [yi*3 for yi in y]
     y4 = [yi*4 for yi in y]

-Then, create an XyPlot and add several lines to it.
+Then, create an AxesPlot and add several lines to it.
 Notice the color of each series cycles through the default set of theme colors if not specified manually.
 Use of the context manager (`with` statement) makes every PolyLine created within the manager automatically added to the axis.

 .. jupyter-execute::

-    with zp.XyPlot():
+    with zp.AxesPlot():
         zp.PolyLine(x, y)
         zp.PolyLine(x, y2).marker('round', radius=8)
         zp.PolyLine(x, y3).stroke('dashed')